To receive news when the 2019 Mathical Book Prize submissions open later this year, sign up for email notifications.

 Mathical books inspire a love of math by connecting with children’s interests, from magic, sports, art, music, and poetry, to biography, adventure, graphic novels, and of course, picture books for the very young.

-A single title will be awarded the Mathical Book Prize annually in each of five grade-level categories.
+A single title will be awarded the Mathical Book Prize annually in each of five grade-level categories each year.
 Additional titles may be named as Honor Books across the same categories:

 • Grades K-2

 Books are chosen to support students’ pleasure reading by encouraging the independent pursuit of the joy, beauty, and power of mathematics in the world around us.
 Titles are suited for library collections, informal learning settings, and classroom studies.

 Both literary merit and mathematical interest must be present for a book to be eligible for the prize.
 Creative approaches that embrace math as logic and problem solving, math as the finding of patterns, and math as critical and artistic thinking, are encouraged.

 The 2017 Mathical Book Prize winners: Pre-K: ONE Very Big Bear, by Alice Brière-Haquet (author) and Olivier Philipponneau and Raphaële Enjary (illustrators); Grades K-2: Absolutely One Thing: Featuring Charlie and Lola, by Lauren Child; Grades 3-5: Which One Doesn’t Belong?
 A Shapes Book, by Christopher Danielson; Grades 6-8: Mind-Boggling Numbers, by Michael J. Rosen (author) and Julia Patton (illustrator); and Grades 9-12: Genius: The Game, by Leopoldo Gout.

 - Only books published in 2017 will be eligible for the 2018 Mathical Book Prize.

 - Both fiction and literary nonfiction titles may be submitted.

 - Books must be intended for grades PreK-12.